Stabilized Benders decomposition for energy planning under climate uncertainty: Benders algorithm

 Eqs. \ref{eq:1a} to \ref{eq:1h} provide the closed formulation of the two-stage stochastic energy planning problem.
-For a set of technologies $i \in I$, the problem decides on the expansion of capacities $Exp_{y,i}$ over a set of chronological but not necessarily consecutive years $y \in Y$.
+For a set of technologies $i \in I$, the problem decides on expanding capacities $Exp_{y,i}$ over a set of chronological but not necessarily consecutive years $y \in Y$.
 All variables of the problem are continuous and non-negative.

-According to \ref{eq:1b}, the capacity $Capa_{y,i}$ available in each year, depends on expansion in the current and previous years provided by $Y_y^{exp}$.
+According to \ref{eq:1b}, the capacity $Capa_{y,i}$ available in each year depends on expansion in the current and previous years provided by $Y_y^{exp}$.
 In Eqs. \ref{eq:1c} to \ref{eq:1f} these capacities constrain the operation of technologies at each time-step $t \in T$, in each scenario $s \in S$, and within each year.
 For generation technologies $I^{ge}$, the capacity constraint limiting the generation $Gen_{y,s,i,t}$ includes a scenario-dependent capacity factor $cf_{s,i,t}$ reflecting the available share of capacity.
 For storage technologies, $I^{st}$, two different capacities constrain three different operational variables: Charged energy $St_{y,s,i,t}^{in}$ and discharged energy $St_{y,s,i,t}^{out}$ are both constrained by the power capacity $Capa_{y,i}^{st}$; the current storage level $St_{y,s,i,t}^{size}$ is constrained by the energy capacity $Capa_{y,i}^{size}$.
-In total, net supply from generation and storage technologies must match the exogenous demand $dem_{y,s,t}$ in each year, time-step, and scenario, as expressed in the energy balance in Eq. \ref{eq:1g}.
-To avoid infeasibility, the balance includes a loss-of-load variable $Lss_{y,s,t}$.
-The storage balance in Eq. \ref{eq:1b} computes the storage level at time-step $t$ based on the level at the previous time-step $t-1$ plus charged and minus discharged energy.
+Net supply from generation and storage technologies must match the exogenous demand $dem_{y,s,t}$ in each year, time-step, and scenario, as expressed in the energy balance in Eq. \ref{eq:1g}.
+The balance includes a loss-of-load variable $Lss_{y,s,t}$ to avoid an infeasible problem.
+The storage balance in Eq. \ref{eq:1b} computes the storage level at time-step $t$ based on the storage level in the previous time-step $t-1$ plus charged and minus discharged energy.
 The storage constraint is circular for each year, meaning the last time-step in a year is previous to the first.